rackerlabs/rackspace-how-to/content/index.md

 	<div class="container">
 	  <div class="content home product-type product-type-gs" id="gs-display">
 	    <div class="row">
 	    <p>With all the services that the cloud offers, it can be difficult to figure out where to start.
-Whether you want to build a webserver for a content management system, host an email server, or create a system backup, there are a few services that are essential to building an effect cloud.<br><br>The getting started guides help you figure out which services you need to create, in the most effective order, to get your cloud up and running.</p>
+Whether you want to build a web server for a content management system, host an email server, or create a system backup, there are a few services that are essential to building an effective cloud.<br><br>The getting started guides help you figure out which services you need to create, in the most effective order, to get your cloud up and running.</p>
 			<br>
 			<aside class="cta">
 				<p class="button">